zub1984/CNAND_nd064_C4_Observability/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Creating SLIs and SLOs
-*TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
+* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name three SLIs that you would use to measure the success of this SLO.

+- [Latency]: % of late response (Response time > 5ms)/hours
+- [Failure rate]: Number of failure code (40X and 50X)/day
+- [Uptime]: Uptime nedd to be approximate 99 percent within a month and response time should be around 500 milliseconds.

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.